Killsoft1692/SphereOfFate/README.md

-Thia is Sphere of Fate
+This is Sphere of Fate